 This is an unprecedented opportunity, as it is one of the few mandatory, fully funded provisions designed to bolster Medicaid primary care.
 Many states are at work on ways to transform Medicaid primary care in anticipation of expanding coverage to the nation's uninsured.
 Paying PCPs at Medicare levels provides a critical foundation for those efforts.

-This week, the Center for Health Care Strategies (CHCS), with support from The Commonwealth Fund, launched Using the Medicaid Rate Increase as a Lever for Primary Care Delivery and Payment Reform, a new initiative designed to help states use the increase to support payment reforms, maintain or expand access to care, and expand performance measurement—all critical building blocks for a health care delivery system built upon a robust base of primary care.
+This week, the Center for Health Care Strategies (CHCS), with support from The Commonwealth Fund, launched Leveraging the Medicaid Primary Care Rate Increase, a new initiative designed to help states use the increase to support payment reforms, maintain or expand access to care, and expand performance measurement—all critical building blocks for a health care delivery system built upon a robust base of primary care.

 While the rate increase lays a foundation for strengthening primary care, states must chart a path that supports true primary care transformation.
 This goal demands a multipronged strategy, including: 1) addressing the PCP shortage; 2) realigning payment levels and reforms to support advanced, quality-focused primary care models; 3) transforming the structure of the primary care team itself through team-based care, education, and practice supports; and 4) reshaping how and when patients access primary care.

 The rate increase opens a window to broader primary care payment reform that could drive the adoption of innovative models of primary care.
 Various states are testing alternative payment methods through care management, episode-of-care, and global payments.
 Medicaid programs could seek to support such payment models through the partnership initiatives being developed by the Centers for Medicare and Medicaid Services (CMS) and the enhanced federal funding available through the Affordable Care Act (in Section 1202 of the Health Care and Education Reconciliation Act).